ExtendRealityLtd/VRTK/README.md

-  * **003_Controller_SimplePointer:** A scene with basic objects that can be pointed at with the laser beam from the controller activated by the `Grip` button.
+  * **003_Controller_SimplePointer:** A scene with basic objects that can be pointed at with the laser beam from the controller activated by pressing the `Touchpad`.
 The pointer events are also displayed in the console window.
    * [View Example Tour on YouTube](https://www.youtube.com/watch?v=2DqFTfbf22c)

-  * **004_CameraRig_BasicTeleport:** A scene with basic objects that can be traversed using the controller laser beam to point at an object in the game world where the player is to be teleported to by pressing the controller `Grip` button.
-When the `Grip` button is released, the player is teleported to the laser beam end location.
+  * **004_CameraRig_BasicTeleport:** A scene with basic objects that can be traversed using the controller laser beam to point at an object in the game world where the user is to be teleported to by pressing `Touchpad` on the controller.
+When the `Touchpad` is released, the user is teleported to the laser beam end location.
    * [View Example Tour on YouTube](https://www.youtube.com/watch?v=dbbNPPX-R6E)

   * **005_Controller_BasicObjectGrabbing:** A scene with a selection of